smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - Automated smoke tests;
  - Existing features automated test cases (in case if feature is applicable on the virtual workstation).

 SDL can be tested on virtual workstation for each mentioned platform.
 **Only** Transmission Control Protocol (TCP) transport will be used for communication with mobile.
 TCP/WebSockets transport will be used for communication with HMI.

 All mentioned platforms (Ubuntu, AGL, QNX) will share codebase for communication with mobile and HMI.

 #### Manual testing

-Manual testing will be performed using WebHMI https://github.com/smartdevicelink/sdl_hmi No changes in WebHMI are expected, and WebHMI will be executed on the real developer workstation.
+Manual testing will be performed using WebHMI https://github.com/smartdevicelink/sdl_hmi
+No changes in WebHMI are expected, and WebHMI will be executed on the real developer workstation.

 Mobile application may be connected to SDL Core via TCP.

-### Automated testing.
+### Automated testing

 SDL Core can be tested automatically on all 3 platforms with some changes in ATF test framework and existing scripts.